CK United F.C.

 CK United Football Club is an association football club based in Kilkenny, Ireland.
 The club was formed in 2017.
+Since 2026, the club has played in the FAI National League, the third tier of Irish football.

 History

-CK United was formed in 2017 when the Carlow & District Juveniles League and the Kilkenny District League joined together to enter an Under 15 team in the League of Ireland Men's Under 15 League.
-A committee was elected by the two leagues with the Carlow chairman, Peter Harvey, chairing the club committee.
-Both leagues saw this as an opportunity to allow their young players continue their soccer careers without having to travel to Dublin after the Kennedy Cup.
+Originally called Carlow-Kilkenny Football Club, CK United was formed in 2017 when the Carlow & District Juveniles League and the Kilkenny District League entered a joint under-15 team in the League of Ireland's Under-15 Division.
+A committee was elected by the two leagues with the Carlow Juveniles chairman, Peter Harvey, elected as chair.
+Both league organisations saw this as an opportunity for their young players to continue their soccer careers after the Under-14 Kennedy Cup, without having to travel to Dublin to do so.

-The club entered the National League in 2018 and has since expanded with teams entered at Men's Under 14s, 15s and 17s levels.
+The under-15 team's first season came in 2018 and the club applied to enter an under-17 team for the following season.
+In November 2018, the club was accepted into the Southern Elite Division of the Under-17 National League after being awarded a licence for the 2019 season.

 The club also entered Under 17 and 19s teams in the Women’s National Leagues.
-The club joined the Southern Elite Division of the Under-17 National League after being awarded the licence for 2019 season.

-On 22 November 2022, it was renamed from 'Carlow-Kilkenny FC' to 'CK United Football Club'.
-In advance of the 2023 season, CK United entered a League of Ireland academy men's team at Under-19 level.
+On 22 November 2022, the club was renamed from 'Carlow-Kilkenny FC' to 'CK United Football Club'.
+In advance of the 2023 season, CK United entered a League of Ireland academy men's team at under-19 level.
+They were joined by an under-14 team the same year.

+In December 2025, the FAI announced that the club's application to the upcoming National League had been accepted.
+CK United later purchased Buckley Park to use as their home ground.